 About the hotel

-Ask and we will give you directions.
+Ask and we will give you directions and a map.
 Salisbury is 12 miles away to the north whilst Bournemouth and The Jurassic Coast are an easy drive away.
-THE PUB Slightly quirky interior edging towards shabby chic with an eclectic mix of stuff on the walls, a fireplace and a screen showing old black and white movies.
+THE PUB Slightly quirky interior edging towards shabby chic with an eclectic mix of stuff on the walls, 2 fireplaces and a screen showing old black and white movies.
 There is also a rather more formal dining area however, we are a pub not a restaurant.
 We serve Ringwood ales and being a Marston’s pub we have a wide range to choose from for a guest ale although Boondoggle does seem to be a recurring favourite.
 THE ROOMS There are 3 doubles and a twin, all with en suite shower rooms.
-They were originally stables so are small, cosy and quiet and have a tv, cafetiere and free wi-fi.
+They were originally stables so are small, cosy and quiet and have a tv, cafetiere and free Wi-Fi.
 THE FOOD The food is amazing.
 Our chef, Scott Bennett, was a head chef at Carey’s Manor in Brockenhurst and has devised the most wonderful menu using seasonal produce from The New Forest and surrounds.
-It will be a constantly changing feast but expect to see things like Baked Dressed Lymington Crab Mornay, Seasonal Salad & Jersey Royals, Twice Cooked New Forest Pork Belly, Black Pudding, Spring Greens & Champ.
+It is a constantly changing feast but expect to see things like Baked Dressed Lymington Crab Mornay, Seasonal Salad & Jersey Royals, Twice Cooked New Forest Pork Belly, Black Pudding, Spring Greens & Champ.
 There are also pub classics like 28 Day Hampshire Beef Burger, Toasted Bun, Loosehanger Cheese, Bacon, Pickle & Hand Cut Chips.
-Lots of things for veggies including a stunning Potato & Onion Rosti, Topped with Roast Butternut Squash, Chestnut Mushrooms & Ricotta, Garlic & Sage Sauce.
-And don’t forget, AJ’s is home to probably the best Knickerbocker Glory on the planet.
+Lots of things for veggies including a stunning Potato & Onion Rosti, topped with Roast Butternut Squash, Chestnut Mushrooms & Ricotta, Garlic & Sage Sauce.
+And don’t forget, AJs is home to probably the best Knickerbocker Glory on the planet.
 AUGUSTUS JOHN was a Welsh painter.
 Lived his last years in Fordingbridge, The Railway Hotel, as it was then, was his preferred watering hole.
-His favourite bar stool still remains and on a dark and stormy night. . . .
+His favourite bar stool still remains and on dark and stormy nights. . .

 - Car parking available onsite